Cycling in France - The Death of the Drop Handlebar

 Secondly; especially on a loaded touring bike, you find you have less leverage to control the bike – particularly at low speed.
 This is something that comes with practice of course but it's there after all – rough and muddy cyclepaths being notably hard work on drops...

 In contrast the range of alternatives to 'drops' has grown exponentially over the last 20 years.
 Now we have 'butterfly' bars, bar-ends and handlebars with built-in bar ends and so on.
-For me the critical characteristic of all these is that they should have a range of hand positions and one of them should allow rotation of the wrist away from the 'straight-bar' position – suddenly the crucial advantage of 'drop-bars' has gone – many others will do that job, though as always here we're very much into personal preference.
+For me the critical characteristic of all these is that they should have a range of hand positions and one of them should allow rotation of the wrist away from the 'straight-bar' position – suddenly the crucial advantage of 'drop-bars' has gone – many others will do that job, though as always here we're very much into personal preference and the truth is that many people now grow up with bars other than traditional 'drops', especially on mountainbikes and hybrids and so the alternatives seem far more natural.

 The one undeniable disadvantage of 'drops' for a cycletouring bike is that the industry doesn't cater for them...
 A touring bike needs powerful brakes – generally either discs or V-Brakes and these require a different cable pull to the caliper brakes used on racing bikes.
 There are a very few available, but the choice is limited to one from Tektro, one from Dia-comp and one or two combined levers from Shimano.